What is Science on the Hill?

 Join us for our first virtual science on the hill evening to discuss some of the science behind Covid-19 and the work that has been going on here at Warwick since the pandemic began.
 Professor Lawrence Young will be introducing to the SARS-CoV-2 virus, how it's transmitted and how infection results in disease.
 Then Dr Chrystala Constantinidou will discuss how she can track the movement of the virus throughout a hospital by studying tiny changes in the genetic code.
 Dr Nicole Robb will also discuss her latest work on detecting the virus and the development of a 5 minute test for Covid-19.
 As usual there will be plenty of time for questions at the end.

-You can also read about past events we ran in the series, although these events took place in person and were not recorded.
+You can also read about past events we ran in the series, although these events were not recorded.